radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 1. Enter your Salesforce user email in the User property.
 1. Enter your Salesforce user’s password (which is your password appended with the [security token](#getting-a-security-token-from-salesforce) you received from Salesforce) in the Password property.
-1. If you are connecting to a production instance of Salesforce, the URL value should be: jdbc:salesforce:
+1. If you are connecting to a production instance of Salesforce, the URL value should be: *jdbc:salesforce:*
-If you are connecting to a sandbox instance of Salesforce, the URL value should be:    *jdbc:salesforce:test*
+If you are connecting to a sandbox instance of Salesforce, the following URL can be used:    *jdbc:salesforce:test*

 If you are connecting to a custom salesforce domain, use `jdbc:salesforce:<domain>`, such as "jdbc:salesforce:mycompany"